Thermochron

 Examples

-tT = MCMC(chrons::NamedTuple, model::NamedTuple, constraint::Constraint, boundary::Boundary, [detail::DetailInterval])
+tT = MCMC(chrons::NamedTuple, params::NamedTuple, constraint::Constraint, boundary::Boundary, [detail::DetailInterval])

 source